Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 Florida Stats and Trends

-- Florida has played six games, with three wins against the spread.
+- Florida has three wins against the spread in six games this year.

-- The Gators have been favored by 11.5 points or more four times this season and have covered the spread in two of them.
+- The Gators have covered the spread twice this season when favored by 11.5 points or more (in four chances).

-- Florida's games this year have gone over the total in one out of six opportunities (16.7%).
+- Florida's games this year have hit the over one time in six opportunities (16.7%).

 - Florida is 3-2 against the spread and 4-1 overall in games when it scores more than 26.2 points.

-- Florida is 3-2 against the spread and 4-1 overall when the team picks up more than 385.0 yards.
+- In games that Florida amasses more than 385 yards, the team is 3-2 against the spread and 4-1 overall.

-- This year, the Gators have turned the ball over nine times, three more than the Tigers' takeaways (6).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.